 Allows reassignment of employees classification to 8810 – Clerical based on stay at home orders and when governing code doesn’t already contemplate clerical exposures,

 Exclude all Covid-19 claims from experience rating calculations.

-5/1/20 – NYCIRB approves the reassignment of employees to class code 8873 when the following scenarios:
+5/1/20 – NYCIRB approves the reassignment of employees to class code 8873 when the following scenarios are applicable: